GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-sabre.md

 ![Sabre works great with business letters, invoices, etc](https://resources.gravitypdf.com/uploads/edd/2017/03/sabre-2.png)

 *Sabre* is a universal PDF template that integrates seamlessly into any Gravity Form you might create.
 You can [purchase from our PDF Template Shop](https://gravitypdf.com/shop/sabre/).
-It provides functionality to include both the submitted user info and your important business details through the a highly customisable full-height sidebar.
+It provides functionality to include both the submitted user info and your important business details through a highly customisable full-height sidebar.

 ## Installation